 Instructions:

-- Grind black sesame seeds in a food processor to a powder.
+- Grind.
+Place black sesame seeds in a food processor.
+Pulse until it forms a powder.

-- Whisk batter together: black sesame powder, sugar, melted coconut oil, coconut extract (if using), eggs, coconut milk, evaporated milk, glutinous sweet rice flour, baking powder, and salt.
-Whisk well.
+- Make batter.
+In a large bowl, add black sesame powder, sugar, melted coconut oil, coconut extract (if using), eggs, coconut milk, evaporated milk, glutinous sweet rice flour, baking powder, and salt.
+Whisk batter well.
+It will look loose and very runny.

-- Slide carefully into the oven and bake until done.
+- Bake.
+Slide carefully into the preheated 350F/175C oven.
+Bake until the edges are set and pull away from the edges of the pan.
+The middle should be set with no jiggle.
 Cool for 1 hour and cut with a serrated knife.
 Enjoy!

 Watch how to make it: